-Further investments will be subject to satisfactory due diligence and agreement on price which will be negotiated on an arm's-length basis and on normal commercial terms.
+Further investments will be subject to satisfactory due diligence and agreement on price which will be negotiated on an arm's length basis and on normal commercial terms.
 It is anticipated that any further investments will be acquired out of existing cash resources, borrowings including letter of credits, funds raised from the issue of new capital in the Company or a combination of all three.

-Single investment limit and diversity of clients and suppliers any new acquisition is made, the investment (or, in the event of an acquisition of a portfolio of investments, each investment in the portfolio) acquired does not have an acquisition value (or, if it is an additional stake in an existing investment, the combined value of both the existing stake and the additional stake acquired is not greater than 20% of the portfolio value of the Company immediately post-acquisition (but subject always to a maximum limit of 25% of the portfolio value immediately post-acquisition)).
+Single investment limit and diversity of clients and suppliers

+In order to ensure that the Company has a spread of investment risk, it is the Company's intention that when any new acquisition is made, the investment (or, in the event of an acquisition of a portfolio of investments, each investment in the portfolio) acquired does not have an acquisition value (or, if it is an additional stake in an existing investment, the combined value of both the existing stake and the additional stake acquired is not) greater than 20 % of the portfolio value of the Company immediately post-acquisition (but subject always to a maximum limit of 25 % of the portfolio value immediately post-acquisition).
 In order to avoid over-reliance on either a single client or a single contractor when selecting new investments to acquire, the Company will seek to ensure that the portfolio of project entities in which the Company invests has a range of clients and supply chain contractors.